 If you want to save all active patterns patterns at once, press EXIT until you arrive on the main page, and then press GPB10 for 'Save'.
 This saves all the active patterns (and in fact the whole session).
-This way you won't get to give any categories or labels to the patterns, but instead they will be saved as "- - - - - Unnamed", or under the name you have given them when saving them individually earlier.
+This way you won't get to give any categories or labels to the patterns, but instead they will be saved as "- - - - Unnamed", or under the name you have given them when saving them individually earlier.
 You can also assign one of the F1-F4 buttons (right side of the frontpanel) to for a quick 'Save All' function (see Appendix 1).
+In phrase mode you can build up to four active patterns (one in each group) and keep editing and testing them, alternating between manually starting and stopping the sequencer until you're happy with the result.
+In phrase mode the sequencer will keep playing the four active patterns over and over, and any pattern switch must be done manually on the PATTERN page.
+This also means that unless you actively, on your own initiative, switch to another pattern, starting the sequencer in phrase mode will not erase the changes you've made since the last save.